LabKey/gradlePlugin/README.md

 ### 3.0.0
 *Released*: TBD
 (Earliest compatible LabKey version: 24.3)
 * Use consistent directory structure for embedded deployment
+* Modify or skip some cleanup steps for embedded Tomcat

 ### 2.2.2
 *Released*: 31 January 2024